 President and CEO

 Potts earned her law degree at The George Washington University Law School in Washington, DC, and her bachelor of arts in English at Bryn Mawr College in Bryn Mawr, Pennsylvania.
-She is a trustee of The Pennsylvania State University and chair of the American Enterprise Agriculture Sector Committee at the Smithsonian American History Museum.
+She is a trustee of The Pennsylvania State University and serves on the boards of Agriculture Future of America, the International Stockmen’s Educational Foundation, the International Meat Secretariat and the Nationwide Mutual Insurance Company.
+In January 2021, Potts was appointed to USDA’s Agricultural Policy Advisory Committee.

 Manager, Executive Office